Nino-dev/iot-cmd/MANUAL1.md

   - 1x RGB Ledstrip

 ## Step 1: Connect LED strip to the Arduino Board
-The first thing we want to do is connect our DHT11 Sensor to the Arduino Board, using Jumber Wires.
-The image below shows which wires need to be connected to which pins on the board.
-Note that we also have to attach the resistor between the wires that are connected to `3v3` and `D2`.
+The first thing we want to do is connect our LED strip to the Arduino Board.
+Follow the next steps:

+1. Wire 5V to 3V3
+2. Middle wire (Din) to D5
+3. GND wire to GND

+If you followed these instructions properly your LED strip should be all connected to the Board.

+## Step 2: Install Adafruit Neopixel Library

 Leftmost pin to `3v3` (red wire)<br>
 Second pin to `D2` (green wire)<br>